-A short route with a short amount of good climbing, but that part of the climbing is very good.
-The route gets 11c in Rossiter's book, but may be easier if cleaned well.
+This is a short route with a short amount of good climbing, but that part of the climbing is very good.
+The route gets 11c in Rossiter's book but may be easier if cleaned well.
 The intrinsic difficulty lies withing the technical stemming.
-With a little less lichen and dust it might be no harder than 11b.
+With a little less lichen and dust, it might be no harder than 11b.
 Not much harder than Eldo's 'Climb Of the Century' or 'Rincon.'

 Start up into the corner on stems, moving from one small but good nubbin to another on the wall.
 Small stances allow you to place a piece of protection every several feet, but mind your stances and do not slip.
 As you progress, the climbing reaches the mid-to-hard 5.10 level, then the crux pro can be placed or clipped if already in place as it presently is, a small BD stopper welded-in by a long fall.
 Back this up with a tiny cam above it, and go for the crux, progressing upward until you get a shallow, sloping pocket on the left near the top of the corner and the flake on the right.
 Power up and over the lip, with due consideration to the possibilities of:

 1) a long fall to the starting ledge if you get rope stretch or a poor belay.

 2) the possibility of placing gear here, out of the pumpy and insecure stance.

 3) the chance that the gear would pull anyway.

 In consideration of these, I simply continued to climb, as it had eased up to 5.10 by this point.
 Pulling onto the slab might be 5.9 or so, and maybe could have protected with a blue (#3) Camalot.
 Make easy moves up the slab to the anchors.